silentorb/marloth-story/books/fairytale/part5.md

 Even though Mr. Mosspuddle had said he would immediately search for the books of Ohm, a subconscious part of his mind was against it, and looked for a way to counter it.
-At the thought of looking for books, Mr.
-Mosspuddle's mind drifted to the books he had just gathered, and began to monologue.
+At the thought of looking for books, his mind drifted to the books he had just gathered, and so began to monologue.
 "I am better at organizing books than wielding them." he said.
 "However, I have collected a few of the books I actually know how to utilize.
 Here, let me show you."